 In the meantime, the lawsuit was finally settled, and the Drumlummon Mine was bought out by the St. Louis Mining company in 1911 and though it continued to be worked until 1948, Marysville was dying.

 By the 1950’s many of the homes were moved to other areas, while others stood silent and abandoned to the elements, which over the last half-century, nature has taken its toll.

 Though the exact amount of ore taken from the Drumlummon and other area mines vary, estimates say that some $50 million in ore was taken from the area mines.

 Today, Marysville is a sidewalk of history, with numerous old buildings dotting the landscape, as well as its historic (though unkempt) cemetery.
-The old graveyard has but just a few headstones left that are visible, but includes several graves of a mining disaster which occurred at the nearby Belmont Mine in 1891.
+The old graveyard has but just a few headstones left that are visible but includes several graves of a mining disaster that occurred at the nearby Belmont Mine in 1891.

 In town, several buildings remain including the 1895 J.A.
 Shaffer Mercantile, the Masonic Lodge, Nels Lund Saloon, the 1886 Methodist Church, the schoolhouse, and lots more.
 The hillsides are dotted with cabins and mining remains.

 But changes have been coming to Marysville in the last several years, as it has slowly progressed into a bedroom community of Helena, as well as a summer destination for many who have rehabilitated existing old buildings and built brand new homes.

 Marysville was due for more change, as the high price of gold in the late 2000s saw the Drumlummon Mine re-opened, however in the summer of 2013 after the price dropped from its peak, the mine stopped operations.